Ohio State asks court to hear Title IX issues in abuse suits

 The school argues the divided appeals court that revived the unsettled lawsuits against OSU reached the wrong conclusions on both elements.

+The abuse survivors and their lawyers see it differently, accusing the university of adding to their trauma with each new round of legal appeals.

+“And even though it’s on procedural grounds, to the survivors it appears that Ohio State is trying to avoid accountability for allowing them to be sexually abused,” said Steve Estey, an attorney for some of the plaintiffs seeking to take their lawsuits to trial.

-The university has repeatedly offered apologies to those Strauss harmed and has reached over $60 million in settlements with at least 296 survivors, but eventually sought to have the remaining unsettled cases dismissed.
-It argued that the time limit for the claims — the applicable two-year statute of limitations in Ohio — began way back during the doctor’s tenure and had long passed.
+The university has repeatedly offered public apologies to those Strauss harmed and has reached over $60 million in settlements with at least 296 survivors.
+It eventually sought to have the remaining unsettled cases dismissed, arguing that the time limit for the claims — the applicable two-year statute of limitations in Ohio — began during the doctor’s tenure and had long passed.

-But those remaining plaintiffs have argued that the clock didn’t start until allegations became public in 2018, because they didn’t have reason before then to believe the university had enabled or covered up the doctor’s behavior.
+Remaining plaintiffs have argued that they filed timely claims and that the clock didn’t start until allegations became public in 2018, because they didn’t have reason before then to believe the university had enabled or covered up the doctor’s behavior.

 The appeals court’s agreement with that, combined with its finding that several plaintiffs could bring such Title IX claims even though they weren’t OSU students or employees when the alleged abuse occurred, wrongly expanded the scope of Title IX in ways that are problematic and potentially very costly for all sorts of schools under that law, Ohio State contends.
 Its petition also says a threat of Title IX lawsuits based on decades-old allegations might deter schools from investigating such claims.